Upper Panel

 Playback & Record

-The Record button will allow you to capture line input (e.g. a microphone, synth or any other sound source) and use this as the source for a similarity search.
+• Record Press this button to capture line input (e.g. a microphone, synth or any other sound source) and use this as the source for a similarity search.
 The recording process can be aborted at any time by pressing Cancel, Stop or by hitting Esc.

 Recordings are automatically saved in the Sononym documents folder.
 Your recordings will also automatically become part of the Query History, so you can do any number of takes, and use the previous/next buttons to switch between your takes.